daniellechowicz/power-analytics/README.md

   <img src="https://github.com/daniellechowicz/Power-Analytics/blob/main/images/path/path_4.png">
 </p>

+Confirm the changes.
+To be sure, it is advisable to restart the computer.

 ## Software functionalities
 Accordingly to the customer's requirements, the software has the following features:
 1) working with the National Instruments TDMS format